Royal Institution of Australia: Adelaide Stock Exchange Building

-The Royal Institution of Australia is housed at The Science Exchange, a red brick building located between Pirie and Grenfell streets in the Adelaide city centre (address 53-57 Exchange Place).
+The Royal Institution of Australia was housed at The Science Exchange, a red brick building located between Pirie and Grenfell streets in the Adelaide city centre (address 53-57 Exchange Place), until 2024.

 The building is the former Stock Exchange building.
 The Adelaide Stock Exchange was established in the colony of South Australia in 1887 by a group of financial brokers and traders, after the other capital cities had established their own stock exchanges.
 After trading for some time on Pirie Street, it was decided that a bigger building was required.
 The new building was designed by the architects Hedley Allen Dunn in collaboration with Henry Fuller in Federation/Edwardian style, with Arts and Crafts influences.

 The building includes a stained glass window by Morris & Co, with three of the six panels after the designs of Edward Burne-Jones, created by the company's chief designer J.H.
 Dearle.
 The window was donated by businessman George Brookman, intended to celebrate Australian federation, although as one source noted "it in fact represents more accurately the ideal of British Empire federation".
 The central figure is Britannia, with a black man on and a white woman representing Africa and Canada on one side, and on the other, another woman representing Australia, alongside "an inhabitant of the King's Indian dominions".
 The window is one of around 20 Morris Company windows identified in Australia, of which 14 are in Adelaide.

 It was opened on 6 September 1901 by the premier of South Australia John Jenkins.

 The building was damaged twice by fire, in 1938 and in 1982, but the stained-glass windows survived.
 The stock exchange occupied the building until 1991, after which it remained vacant until 2009, when it was renovated and occupied by RiAus.
 Many of the original features were restored in the western end of the building, while the eastern end is in contemporary design.

 The building was state heritage-listed on the South Australian Heritage Register on 8 November 1984, and is also listed by the Australian Institute of Architects among the 120 nationally significant 20th-century buildings in South Australia.

+In 2024, RiAus vacated the Science Exchange building, which remains owned by the South Australian Department for Environment and Water.
+In September 2025, the building was leased to the Conservation Council of South Australia, and renamed "The Exchange".